ilichatz/my-test-repo/readme.md

 ### Geography & present activity
 I lived and studied in Greece, Thessaloniki.
-Now I am staying in Netherlands, Delft, looking forward for job and/or PhD in the following fields:
+I am living and working in Greece, Thessaloniki.
+I am in github mainly for:

 - Computational Physics
 - Astroparticle/Nuclear Physics